 Set Current Location

-The name Alinea is taken from a symbol meaning ‘a new idea.’
+The name Alinea is taken from a symbol meaning ‘a new idea’.
 After a major revamp of the entire restaurant, Alienea was born again with upscale contemporary features.
 It features a unique concept of offering three different experiences across its three floors- The Kitchen Table, The Gallery and The Salon.
-With a menu focusing on New American and avant-garde dishes, Scallop paper noodle and onion wagyu beef are some of the chef's offerings.
-Not only are the flavors an exquisite work of art, but also the presentation of each and every plate.
-Alinea believes in molecular gastronomy, which is a new field that incorporates science in the art of food and cooking.
-It may sound weird, but the food sure tastes great!
-With an experimental and innovative menu almost everyday, this restaurant lives up to its name.
+With a menu focusing on New American and avant-garde dishes, scallop paper noodle and onion wagyu beef are some of the chef's offerings.
+The presentation of each platter is an exquisite work of art and compliments the robust and flavorful dishes.
+Alinea menu is inspired by molecular gastronomy and with an experimental and innovative menu almost everyday, this restaurant lives up to its name.
 Open only for dinner, be sure to reserve in advance.

 Award winning restaurant Asador Etxebarri is located on the Plaza San Juan (main square) in the village of Axondo.
 Great for those looking to explore Basque dining, this restaurant is traditionally decorated, and resembles an old Spanish Tavern, making it a warm and friendly placer to dine at.
 Here you would find local Basque delights prepared in the best possible manner using the finest ingredients.
 Head chef Victor Arguinz, who is well known, supervises the kitchen and sees to it that each dish churned out is off top quality.
 The restaurant is famous for bringing home 'La Brasa', a cooking method, wherein the food is cooked using charcoal and grill (usually on open fire).
 All in all, a great place to get a taste of mouth-watering Basque delicacies.